-Recently three of the best and most knowledgeable Microsoft MVPs—Dave Kawula, Cristal Kawula, and John O’Neill Sr.—got together to present a webinar that outlined seven things that sysadmins can do to protect and monitor the systems they’re in charge of.
+Recently three of the best and most knowledgeable Microsoft MVPs—Dave Kawula, Cristal Kawula, and John O’Neil Sr.—got together to present a webinar that outlined seven things that sysadmins can do to protect and monitor the systems they’re in charge of.
 If you have time, I highly recommend that you watch the whole thing, because there’s a ton of value here for any sysadmin.
 But if your time is limited, do the next best thing and check out these key points from that presentation.

 Ransomware attacks such as Kaseya are increasing all the time, and companies that thought they were adequately protected are finding out that’s not the case.
 Kaseya was a particularly nasty one because it hit thousands of organizations at the same time and attacked not only production servers but also backup targets and recovery servers.

 When it comes to paying the ransom, companies are in a double bind, because they can’t afford NOT to pay (because their data is worth a lot more than the ransom), but they also in some cases can’t legally pay because paying would violate anti-terrorism laws.
 (That’s true in the EU, for instance.)
 Actually, make that a triple bind, because many companies feel like they can’t afford to implement the robust protections that would decrease the likelihood of getting hit in the first place.